 In 2010, she successfully ran a school-wide literacy intervention program for high school students in London, UK who were still reading at a primary level.
 This experience taught her that educational programs are much more effective when they reach beyond the classroom and are integrated into all facets of a student’s life, supported through the efforts of parents and caregivers at home.
 When she returned to Canada, she knew that her own community could benefit from a similar approach.

 Having spent years working in youth employment programs in the KGO, she had witnessed firsthand the devastating long-term effects of low literacy rates amongst her peers, and she knew that EQAO test scores were chronically low.
 Camesha founded the TRP to address these challenges and make learning exciting for both kids and their families.

 How We Do It

-TRP offers a number of resources for families to support them in helping their children build literacy skills:
+We offer a number of programs and educational resources for families to support them in helping their children build literacy skills: